SCU-An-Group/HATASIM/README.md

-Created by Zhongwei Ni under the supervision of Associate Prof. Ning An (anning@scu.edu.cn)
+Created by Zhongwei Ni & Shiran Zhu under the supervision of Associate Prof. Ning An (anning@scu.edu.cn)

 June, 2025